kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 > Note: does not reflect or alter the backing storage ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class.
 8. `bucketRequest`: Name and namespace of the associated `BucketRequest`.
+9. `allowedNamespaces`: a list of namespaces that are permitted to either create new buckets or to access existing buckets.
-9. `protocol`: The protocol the application will use to access the backend storage.
+10. `protocol`: The protocol the application will use to access the backend storage.
    - `protocolSignature`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.
      - `s3`: data required to target a provisioned S3 bucket and/or user.
      - `gcs`: data required to target a provisioned GCS bucket and/or service account.
-10. `parameters`: a copy of the BucketClass parameters.
+11. `parameters`: a copy of the BucketClass parameters.
-13. `bucketAvailable`: if true the bucket has been provisioned.
+12. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.

 #### BucketClass